 In 2004, Todd and Wade purchased Speers Funeral Home in Regina and Todd relocated to Regina with his family to operate Speers on a day to day basis.
 The expansion continued in February, 2006 when Todd and Wade, along with partner John Leggat purchased Cropo Funeral Chapel in Winnipeg, Manitoba.

-Our heritage of service excellence continues today with our current staff members, Wade Lumbard, Kelly Lumbard, Jordan Bulloch, Brittany MacLellan, Jeremy Lancaster, Michelle Major, Zoey Black, Michelle Klemick, Carrie MacPherson, Cindy Anderson, Joy Bowman, Shelley Wray, Kim Lewarne, Larry Mennie and Kerry Fast.
+Our heritage of service excellence continues today with our current staff members, Wade Lumbard, Kelly Lumbard, Jordan Bulloch, Victoria Bulloch, Jeremy Lancaster, Zoey Black, Michelle Klemick, Cindy Anderson, Lisa Hammond, Joy Bowman, Shelley Wray, Kim Lewarne, Larry Mennie and Kerry Fast.